kushaldas/lym/docs/packages.rst

 In the configuration file, if you set **upgrade_type = security**, then the tool will only install security updates.

+.. index:: rpm-packaging

+.. note:: If you are interested to learn more about RPM packaging, start from `this guide <https://rpm-packaging-guide.github.io/>`_ from Adam Miller.

 .. index:: apt

 apt command